ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 </UpgradeStatus>

 <InfoBanner isWarning>
-  Danksharding is how Ethereum becomes fully scaled, but there are several protocl upgrades required to get there.
+  Danksharding is how Ethereum becomes fully scaled, but there are several protocol upgrades required to get there.
 Proto-Danksharding is an intermediate step along the way.
 Both aim to make transactions on Layer 2 as cheap as possible for users and should scale Ethereum to >100,000 transactions per second.
 </InfoBanner>

 ## What is Proto-Danksharding? {#what-is-protodanksharding}

-Proto-Danksharding, also known as EIP4844, is a way for rollups to add cheaper data to blocks.
+Proto-Danksharding, also known as EIP-4844, is a way for rollups to add cheaper data to blocks.
 Right now, rollups are limited in how cheap they can make user transactions by the fact that they post their transactions in `CALLDATA`.
 This is expensive because it is processed by all Ethereum nodes and lives on chain forever, even though rollups only need the data for a short time.
 Proto-Danksharding introduces data blobs that can be sent attached to blocks.
 These blobs are ignored by normal Ethereum nodes and are automatically deleted after a fixed time period (1-3 months).
 This means rollups can send their data much more cheaply and pass the savings on to end users in the form of cheaper transactions.

 [Read more on Proto-Danksharding](https://notes.ethereum.org/@vbuterin/proto_danksharding_faq)

 <ExpandableCard title="Why do blobs make rollups cheaper?">
 Rollups are a way to scale Ethereum by batching transactions off-chain and then posting the results to Ethereum.
 A rollup is essentially composed of two parts: data and execution check.
 The data is the full sequence of transactions that is being processed by a rollup to produce the state change being posted to Ethereum.
 The execution check is the re-execution of those transactions by some honest actor (a "prover") to ensure that the proposed state change is correct.
 In order for the execution check, the transaction data has to be available for long enough for anyone to download and check.
-This means any dishonest behaviour by the rollup sequencer can be identified and challenged by the prover.
+This means any dishonest behavior by the rollup sequencer can be identified and challenged by the prover.
 However, it does not need to be available forever.
 </ExpandableCard>

 <ExpandableCard title="Why is it OK to delete the blob data?">
 Rollups post commitments to their transaction data on-chain and also make the actual data available in data blobs.
-This means provers cna check the commitments are valid or challenge data they think is wrong.
+This means provers can check the commitments are valid or challenge data they think is wrong.
 At the node-level, the blobs of data are held in the consensus client.
 The consensus clients attest that they have seen the data and that it has been propagated around the network.
 If the data was kept forever, these clients would bloat and lead to large hardware requirements for running nodes.
-Instead, the data is automatically pruned from the node every 1-3 months.The consensus client attestations demonstrate that there was a sufficient opportunity for provers to verify the data.
-The actual data can be stored offchain by rollup operators, users or others.
+Instead, the data is automatically pruned from the node every 1-3 months.
+The consensus client attestations demonstrate that there was a sufficient opportunity for provers to verify the data.
+The actual data can be stored off-chain by rollup operators, users or others.
 </ExpandableCard>

 ### How is blob data verified {#how-are-blobs-verified}?

 Rollups post the transactions they execute in data blobs.
 They also post a "commitment" to the data.
-They do this by fitting a function to the data.
+They do this by fitting a polynomial function to the data.
 This function can then be evaluated at various points.
 For example, if we define an extremely simply function `f(x) = 2x-1` then we can evaluate this function for `x = 1`, `x=2`, `x=3` giving the results `1, 3, 5`.
 A prover applies the same function to the data and evaluates it at the same points.
 If the original data is changed, the function will not be identical, and therefore neither are the values evaluated at each point.
 In reality, the commitment and proof are more complicated because they are wrapped in cryptographic functions.

 ### What is KZG? {#what-is-kzg}